Achievable logoAchievable logo

 Summation notation

-Summation notation provides a compact way to write the total of many terms added together.
-A right Riemann sum with n subintervals can be written as
+Summation notation gives you a compact way to write a long addition of many similar terms.
+For example, a right Riemann sum with n subintervals can be written as

 k=1∑nΔx⋅f(xk)